robdmob/amstrad-cpc-cowsay/README.md

 Expansion ROM for the Amstrad CPC range of computers.
 Provides similar functionality to the Fortune and Cowsay programs for Unix-like operating systems.

+See the Releases page to download the ROM image.

 # RSX Commands

 |FORTUNE